 where $\hat{e}_k = \hat{x}_k - x_s$ and $T_s = \mathrm{T_{steer}}$, $Q = 40 I_{4}$ and $R = 0.1$.
 The quadratic optimal cost-to-go function is also used as the distance metric in the selection of the nearest tree nodes.
 In all simulations, the trajectories of the mean state $\hat{x}_k$ is represented by lines and the uncertainty is represented by ellipses of one standard deviation, derived from the covariance $\Sigma_{x_k}$.
-Note that in the simulation involving the DR-RRT-tree, the ellipses are too small to be visible.
+Note that in all the simulations, the ellipses are in the range of $0.01$~m (visibly too small).
 The planning horizon is $T = 1000$ and the steering horizon is $\mathrm{T_{steer}}= 10$.
 The risk budget for the entire planning horizon $T$ is denoted as $\Delta$.
-Three DR-RRT trees with 1000 samplings are simulated namely: 1) Using URA and risk budget $\Delta = 0.1$, 2) Using ERA and risk budget $\Delta = 0.1$, and 3) Using ERA and risk budget $\Delta = 0.02$.
-The risk allocation of ERA were done using results from Theorem \ref{thm_1}.
+Three DR-RRT trees with 1000 samplings are simulated, namely: 1) Using URA and risk budget $\Delta = 0.1$, 2) Using ERA and risk budget $\Delta = 0.1$, and 3) Using ERA and risk budget $\Delta = 0.02$.
+The risk allocation of ERA was done using results from Theorem \ref{thm_1}.
 Besides from the risk allocation and risk budget, everything in the trees and environment are exactly the same, including the random sampling points.
 This is to get a fair comparison of the different trees.
-With uniform risk allocation, the same risk is allocated for all obstacles and time steps, such that $\delta_{ik} = \frac{\Delta}{T \cdot N} = \frac{0.1}{1000 \cdot 10} = 10 ^{-5}$.
-With exact risk allocation, the risk budget for a steering horizon is $\mathrm{\Delta_{steer}}+ \mathrm{\delta_{res}}$, where $\mathrm{\delta_{res}}$ is the residual of the node from which the steering is done.
-Further,
+With URA, the same risk is allocated for all obstacles and time steps, such that $\delta_{ik} = \frac{\Delta}{T \cdot N} = \frac{0.1}{1000 \cdot 10} = 10 ^{-5}$.
+With ERA, the risk budget for a steering horizon is $\mathrm{\Delta_{steer}}+ \mathrm{\delta_{res}}$, where $\mathrm{\delta_{res}}$ is the residual of the node from which steering is done and